 Though not all lenders may offer all the options, there are a variety of loans that are available for your specific needs and means:

-• Construction loans – specific for new construction, with the building becoming the collateral
+- Construction loans – particular for new construction, with the building becoming the collateral

-For each type of loan, the requirements, payment structure and time length, and interest rates may vary greatly.
+For each type of loan, the requirements, payment structure, and time length, and interest rates may vary significantly.

 Possibly Required Documents